-As a patient at Peak Behavioral Health you have the following rights to provide you with the fullest measure of care, respect, privacy and dignity at PVBH:
+As a patient at Palms Behavioral Health you have the following rights to provide you with the fullest measure of care, respect, privacy and dignity at PVBH:

 - YOUR TREATMENT: You will be examined to determine your mental condition.
 We believe that if you understand and participate in your evaluation, care, and treatment, you may achieve better results.
 The staff has a responsibility to give you the best care and treatment possible and available and to respect your rights